BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 We started to dedicate ASGs for some applications when Prometheus was eating all the memory of a node, ending up in OOM errors.
 Because Prometheus replays its WAL at startup and consumes a lot of memory doing so, adding a Limit over the memory was of no use.
 It was OOMKill during the WAL process, restarted, OOMKilled again, etc. .
 Therefore, we isolated Prometheus on on-demand nodes having a lot of memory so it could use up all of it.

 Then, one of our main API experienced a huge load, **60% IDLE CPU to 0% in a few seconds**.
 Because of the violence of such a peak, active pods started to consume all CPU available on nodes, depriving other pods.
-Getting rid of CPU Limits is [a recommendation](https://erickhun.com/posts/kubernetes-faster-services-no-cpu-limits/) that comes with drawbacks that we measured and chose to ensure performance.
+Getting rid of CPU Limits is [a recommendation](https://erickhun.com/posts/kubernetes-faster-services-no-cpu-limits/) that comes with drawbacks that we measured and chose to follow the recommendation to ensure performance.
 As a result, the entire cluster went down, lacking for available CPU.

 We tried to isolate this API on its own nodes, as such peaks can repeat in the future, because it’s uncacheable and userfacing.
 We added `Taints` on dedicated nodes and `Tolerations` on the selected API.